Hawkesbury River: Third Crossing

 Plans for a third crossing at Navua Reserve in Yarramundi, and at North Richmond, 50 metres from the current Richmond Bridge Site are causing public opposition.
 Activists do not believe that these bridges will alleviate traffic, citing that a North Richmond and Richmond by-pass is required.

 River usage

 Navigation

 The Hawkesbury River is navigable from Windsor to the sea.
-There are no dams or locks on the river, and the effects of the tide are felt as far as Windsor.
+There are no dams or locks on the river, and the effects of the tide are felt as far west as Windsor.

 Whilst use of the river to carry farm produce and other goods has now largely been superseded by road transport, the river remains the only form of access to a significant number of isolated homes and communities.
 This is especially true in the lower reaches of the river, where the steep and rugged terrain inhibits road construction.
 One consequence of this is the operation of Australia's last riverboat postman, a river service that delivers mail to properties on the river between Brooklyn and Spencer.